-When booking Emirates first class, Japan Airlines is probably the go-to method for many travelers.
-Or at least it was…until they decided to bump surcharges up to ~$1,700 for flights departing from the U.S.
+When booking Emirates business class, Japan Airlines Mileage Bank is probably the go-to method for many travelers.

 Since Japan Airlines uses a distance-based award chart, the prices of awards will vary.
-However, the 2 distance brackets we’ll be looking at for one-way travel are the 6,001-8,000 and 8,001-10,000 mile brackets.
+However, the 2 distance brackets we’ll be looking at for one-way travel are the 6,001 to 8,000 and 8,001 to 10,000 mile brackets.

 Hot Tip: Japan Airlines’ award routing rules allow up to 7 stopovers!
-Even with some great value available from Emirates, you can get even better value: take advantage of their distance-based award chart and generous routing rules for multi-segmented routes that can exceed $100,000 in value.
+Even with some great value available from Emirates, you can get even better value: take advantage of its distance-based award chart and generous routing rules for multi-segmented routes that can exceed thousands of dollars in value.